Table of Contents

-Liquidation is the option your company faces if you have cash flow problems on a regular basis and creditors are threatening to take enforcement action against the company and there is no prospect of selling the business or part of the business.
-In this instance, you could face either Compulsory Liquidation or Creditors’ Voluntary Liquidation.
+Liquidation is the option your company faces if you have cash flow problems on a regular basis and creditors are threatening to take enforcement action against the company with no prospect of selling the business or part of the business.
+In this case, you could face liquidating your company and setting it up for closure.

 What Should I Know on How to Liquidate a Business?

-The process of business liquidation is primarily geared around the realisation of company assets, but depending on the specific situation the processes can vary slightly.
+The process of business liquidation is primarily geared around the realisation of company assets, but depending on the specific situation it can vary slightly.

 - Creditors’ Voluntary Liquidation – This process take place when a company is insolvent and no longer has the ability to pay liabilities or to continue trading.
 Once the directors of the company have instructed an insolvency practitioner they commence a decision-making process to place the company into liquidation and appoint a liquidator.

 - Member’s Voluntary Liquidation – This process takes place when a company is still solvent and able to trade, yet the directors of the company wish to close the company down.
 This ensures that the process can be achieved professionally and in an orderly manner wherever possible.
 This could be due to the retirement of a director or shareholder, or when a family business has no one to succeed.